 1. Understanding Food Waste

-• The environmental impact of food waste in landfills.
+• The environmental impact of food waste in landfills

-• The role of microorganisms, fungi, and bacteria in breaking down organic matter.
+• The role of microorganisms, fungi, and bacteria

 2. Composting Techniques